 Drug Drive Confusion

-There is still considerable confusion about how to enforce and punish drivers for drug related offences and this provides experienced road traffic solicitors with an opportunity to exploit the inevitable gaps in the law that open up in these circumstances.
+There is still considerable confusion about how to enforce and punish drivers for drug related offences and this provides experienced road traffic solicitors such as Patterson Law with an opportunity to exploit the inevitable gaps in the law that open up in these circumstances.